Masks vital to keeping schools in session

-The district and the Franklin County Health Department have protocols in place when students or staff test positive for the coronavirus or have close contact with a positive test.
+The district and the Franklin County Health Department have protocols in place when students or staff test positive for COVID-19 or have close contact with a positive test.

 “If a student tests positive for COVID 19, the other students in the classroom will not be recommended for quarantine if they are wearing the appropriate mask as outlined,” Cobbs said.
 “Thus the importance of not only wearing a mask, but wearing an approved mask appropriately.
 If your child does not have an appropriate mask — the school can provide if you do not have one — you may be recommended for quarantine while others may not be.”

-Those involved in extracurricular activities, such as athletics, also have protocols in place for a positive case.
+Those involved in extra-curricular activities such as athletics also have protocols in place with a positive case.

-"If a student-athlete participating in a sport or activity is positive for COVID 19, that sport or activity will cease for seven to 10 days," Cobbs said.
-"For the students who are not the positive test on the team or activity, at the seven-day mark after exposure, they may choose to be tested by the FCHD.
-If that test is negative, they may return to the activity at that time."
+“If a student-athlete participating in a sport or activity is positive for COVID 19, that sport or activity will cease for 7 to 10 days,” Cobbs said.
+“For the students who are not the positive test on the team or activity, at the 7-day mark after exposure, they may choose to be tested by the FCHD.
+If that test is negative ,they may return to the activity at that time.”

-Kansas and Franklin County virus-positive cases have spiked in November.
-Cobbs said the district is learning all it can to combat the virus.
+Kansas and Franklin County positive cases have spiked in November.
+Cobbs said the district is learning all it can to combat the impact of the virus.

 “As we continue to learn more about this virus, we continue to become more informed about how we combat it and which mitigating strategies are most effective,” he said.
 “As we draw closer to the holiday season, we ask that [patrons] keep our students in mind and the opportunity they have to attend school in person and compete in athletics/activities.